 How to choose a driving school in Kingston upon Thames

 So be sure to tick off these 4 things:

 1. Compare reviews

-It’s useful to look up what other learners have said about driving schools in Kingston upon Thames.
-Go to Driving School Reviews and Trustpilot for unbiased reviews and see which school is best for you.
+It’s useful to look up what other learners have said about driving schools in Kingston upon Thames for unbiased reviews to see which school and instructor might be the best match for you.

 2. Beware of terms and conditions

 If you block book lessons with some schools in Kingston upon Thames, you’ll have to complete them in 6 months.
 This means if you stop your lessons for whatever reason and resume them after this period, you’ll end up losing money.
 If you think you might pause midway through your lessons, check the terms and conditions to be certain you can pick them up again within a timeframe that suits you.